-Naturally, its historic part of the city is also very business-orientated place.
-With the biggest port in Latin American receiving people from all over world in cruises and cargo ships, it also places many offices and small businesses around.
+Naturally, its historic part of the city is also a very business-orientated place.
+With the biggest port in Latin America receiving people from all over the world in cruises and cargo ships, it also places many offices and small businesses around.

 Midlands Traveller: Tell me about your career path.
 How did you get your start?

-Adriano Faria : At first I was very interested in the marketing business and I even did a test (at the time I was in high school) to start at the university but as I haven’t scored enough to start my course.
+Adriano Faria: At first I was very interested in the marketing business and I even did a test (at the time I was in high school) to start at the university but I haven’t scored enough to start my course.
 So as I have always been good at dealing with people as well, I decided to study hospitality.

-MT: What inspired you to open Feijó restaurante?
+MT: What inspired you to open Feijó restaurant?

 AF: Actually, Feijó was at first more like a coffee house.
 They served food but the name was Feijó Cafe, so they used to explore more of that kind of service.

 The restaurant belonged to my two brothers, me and my girlfriend at the time (now my wife).
-We helped them to start the business giving training to the employees and having advices about the business itself.
-After that we went to live in Australia for a year and there we continued to work in the area.
+We helped them to start the business by giving training to the employees and having advice about the business itself.
+After that, we went to live in Australia for a year and there we continued to work in the area.

 When we came back home, we started working in the restaurant and six months later, they decided to sell it so we took the chance and bought it.
 And it has been a challenge since then.

 AT: Due to the fact that we came back to our home town after spending a year in Australia.
 The thing started to happen here so it was only natural for us to stay in Santos.